Rangers’ Gerrard hails Aribo, Sakala and reveals why he benched Balogun

 Though Jordan White pulled a goal back for County in the 87th minute, it was not enough as Rangers picked maximum points at Ibrox Stadium to maintain their lead at the summit of the table.

-Zambia international Sakala also featured in the game and though he did not manage to find the back of the net, he also received praise from the Liverpool legend.
+Zambia international Sakala also featured in the game, even though he did not manage to find the back of the net, he also received praise from the Liverpool legend.

 “I’m very pleased, there are a lot of positives,” Gerrard said as quoted by The Scotsman.